Best Dental Assistant Schools in Georgia – 2023

 The dental assisting diploma offered by the college spans across four terms.
 Before beginning the dental assisting coursework, you must complete nine credits in English, math, and basic psychology.
 The dental assisting coursework is comprehensive and includes occupational courses that teach you topics, ranging from career success skills, infection control, dental radiology to dental practice management, and dental anatomy.
 To enhance professional skills, you will complete three clinical training courses.
 Also, with a course in dental assisting with dental specialties being part of the curriculum, you will receive an EFDA certification.

-Dental Assistant Career Outlook in Georgia - 2019
+Dental Assistant Career Information For Georgia - 2023

 How Many Dental Assistants are Currently Employed in GA?